 5. Maple to your Door

-If you’re trying to avoid going out to eat or visiting more businesses than strictly essential, there are so many ways to enjoy Adirondack region maple from home.
-Many maple producers have online ordering and will ship products directly to your door.
+There are so many ways to enjoy Adirondack region maple from home.
+Many maple producers have online ordering and will ship products directly to your door year-round.

-Start planning your next food adventure to the Lake Champlain Region today!
+Start planning your next sweet food adventure to the Lake Champlain Region today!